hollox/wh-documentation/documents/logs.md

 1. Create an auth0 account

-2. Develop the front-end to acquire a JWT token
+1. Develop the front-end to acquire a JWT token

+### 2020-05-14

+1. Develop the back-end to authenticate the JWT token